 You may have a premises liability lawsuit if you’re injured while visiting someone else’s property.
 Premises liability is a broad category that covers a wide range of accidents and injuries.
-At Lavent Law, our personal injury lawyers regularly handle premises liability cases involving:
+At Lavent Law, P.A., our personal injury lawyers regularly handle premises liability cases involving:

 - Slip and fall accidents

 If you’ve been injured on another person’s property you may have the right to recover compensation.
 Contact our experienced premises liability attorneys today to find out how we can help you maximize your financial award.

 A premises liability claim can exist whenever you’re injured on another person’s property.
 In order for the claim to be successful, you’ll have to prove that the owner’s negligent maintenance or use of the premises caused your injury.
 Commonly cited causes of accidents and premises liability cases in Miami include: